rsocket/rsocket-js/docs/02-client-api.md

 ### requestStream() (method)

-Send data/metadata to the server, returning a stream of responses.
+This method sends data/metadata to the server, which returns a stream of responses.
 The semantics of the stream are application-specific.
 For example, the stream may represent updates to a single conceptual value over time, items in an incrementally loaded list, events, etc. The data is sent to the peer lazily when the returned